Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Methodology

 \subsection{Spatial Fusion of LID}

 Although $s$-LID measures the query point's characteristic against its spatial neighbors, it finds the nearest neighbors in the kinematic space, without involving the spatial dependencies in physical space.
 To leverage the spatial relationships of all monitored points during the LID calculation, inspired by Bayesian LID algorithm \cite{joukhadar2024bayesian}, we integrate the $s$-LID results in a small neighborhood of the query point, enhancing the LID score with actual spatial dynamics.

 Figure \ref{spatiallid} depicts the underlying idea, where the query point (red) is updated based on its neighbors (green).
-Note that the actual number of neighbors is decided during the experiments.

 Given a region with pre-calculated $s$-LID values at time step $t-1$.
 For each query point $\vx_t$, let $\{f^i_{t-1}(l) \}_{i=1}^k$ be the $k$ neighbors' prior densities that are built from last time step $s$-LID values.
 With a set of weights $\vw = \{w_1, \cdots, w_k \}$ summing up to $1$, we can combine these priors with logarithmic pooling: